 It took a little while for the UP3 to recognise our runs as such, rather than just long, fast walks; but it has started to guess that we've been jogging as of late.
 If an activity isn't picked up you can, as stated, simply go in and tag a period of steps as a set exercise session.

-- Jawbone UP3 v Fitbit Charge HR: The best activity wearableFitbit or Jawbone - what activity tracker should you be rocking in the new year?
+- Jawbone UP3 v Fitbit Charge HR: The best activity wearableFitbit or Jawbone - what activity tracker should you be rocking?

-- Best fitness trackers 2016: Jawbone, Misfit, Fitbit, Garmin and moreEat, sleep, walk, repeat with these top activity bands
+- Best fitness trackers 2016: Fitbit, Garmin, Misfit and moreEat, sleep, walk, repeat with these top activity bands

 - How to use your fitness tracker to actually get fitTurn your tech trinket into habit changer